-Glossary of Terms and Services
+Glossary Of Terms And Services

-To calculate GPA, determine total grade points by summing the numeric equivalent of the grade received, (A=4, A-=3.7, B+=3.3, etc.) times the number of graded units for each course.
-Divide total grade points by the total graded units (the sum of the units for each graded course).
+To calculate GPA, calculate grade points for each course by multiplying the numeric equivalent of the grade received (A=4, A-=3.7, B+=3.3, etc.) by the number of graded units for that course.
+Divide total grade points (the sum of all grade points) by the total graded units (the sum of all graded units).
 Major GPA can be found on STARS reports or by consulting with your academic advisor.

 Graduation Date - A student will be awarded the graduation date for the term in which degree requirements, including submission of supporting documents, have been met.
 Although course work may have been completed in a prior term, the degree will be awarded only for the term for which all academic and administrative requirements have been fulfilled.
-The anticipated degree date can be changed in the Degree Progress Department any time prior to the awarding of the degree.
+The anticipated degree date can be changed in the Degree Progress department any time prior to the awarding of the degree.